timbersquirrel/AdvancedItemEffectsPE/README.md

 #Note
 One enchantment (not including level) can only be assigned one effect, so Durability I and Durability II can have different effects

+Adding effects to existing enchantments or items will overwrite the effects already set on them

 Effects will only be applied when a player holds the item(PlayerItemHeldEvent)